feinoujc/gh-search-cli/README.md

+# NO LONGER MAINTAINED

+The [GitHub CLI](https://cli.github.com/) has added functionality similar to this library (`gh search issues, ...`, so just use that instead.

 gh-search-cli
 =============
 Provides a cli for searching github.com.
 Supports repositories, code, issues and commits.
 Can be configured for github enterprise instances as well.
 Built using [oclif](https://github.com/oclif/oclif)